Beersheba

 Cost Of Living

-The cost of living in Beersheba is lower compared to major cities in Israel like Tel Aviv.
-Housing, groceries, and daily expenses are relatively affordable, making it an attractive option for residents and visitors alike.
+The cost of living in Beersheba is moderate compared to other cities in Israel.
+Housing, transportation, and food prices are reasonable, making it an affordable place to live and visit.

 Other